Expand description

 - Per-scope: a percentage of the global limit for each scope value

-Each granularity maintains its own EWMA estimator.
-The MeteredPayloadStream
+Each granularity maintains its own bucket.
+The MeteredPayloadStream charges

-increments all applicable accumulators (global + per-usecase + per-scope) for
+all applicable buckets (global + per-usecase + per-scope) for every chunk

 §Web Concurrency Limit